Feb. 25, 2026

 2025-pres.Virginia TechOffensive Line Coach

-Moore's coaching history is heavily influenced by the beloved Mike Leach, who Moore coached under at Texas Tech.
+Moore's second coaching job was under the tutelage of the beloved Mike Leach at Texas Tech.
 Moore left the comfort of Leach's Air Raid offense for a brief stint under Mike Stockstill at Middle Tennessee.
-His offensive coordinator at Middle Tennessee was Buster Faulkner, leading one to wonder if Moore received any interest from the Gators this winter.
+His offensive coordinator at Middle Tennessee was Buster Faulkner, leading one to wonder if Moore received any interest from the Florida Gators this winter.

 After two years under Skip Holtz at Louisiana Tech, Moore reunited with Neal Brown, who was on Troy's staff in 2006.
 Brown hired Moore to be his co-offensive coordinator alongside Kenny Edenfield, an arrangement that lasted until 2018, when Moore was given the full-time gig.